 What is Bikeability?

-Bikeability is ‘cycling proficiency’ for the 21st century, designed to give the next generation the skills and confidence to ride their bikes on today’s roads.
+Bikeability is ‘cyclist training’ for 'ALL' in the 21st century, designed to give the next generation of riders the skills and confidence to ride their bikes on today’s roads.

 Bikeability was developed by more than 20 professional organisations including the Royal Society for Prevention against Accidents and is supported by cross-Government departments including the Department for Transport, Department of Health and Department

 So far, millions of young cyclists have been trained across the country and thousands of coveted Bikeability badges have been awarded.
 The ultimate vision is that no child should leave primary school without the opportunity to take part in Bikeability training.